 The Greens were able to do this because the New Democratic Party (NDP) needed the three newly elected Green MPs to form a majority Government.
 In the British Columbia elections last month, the Liberal Party which had ruled the province for 16 years lost seats to bring their total down to 43.
 The NDP won 41 seats.
 The Greens tripled their representation from one to three MPs.

-A party can not form a government just because it has more seats than any other party.
+A party can not form a government just because it has more seats than any other single party.
 It can only form a Government if it has more seats than all the other parties combined.
 If it does not it must seek a deal with some other party to give it a majority.
 So both the NDP and the Liberals knew they had to do a deal with the Greens.
 In the end the Greens went with the NDP because they promised to fight against a massive proposed oil pipeline and to scrap first-past-the-post voting and introduce proportional representation.

 Both parties have hailed this as an example of the sort of non partisan co-operation that voters want and are urging Canada’s central Government to follow suit.